litianqi1996/alluxio/underfs/kodo/kodo-en.md

 or [download the precompiled binaries directly](Running-Alluxio-Locally.html).

 In preparation for using Kodo with alluxio, create a bucket or use an existing bucket.
 You should also note the directory you want to use is existed in that bucket.
 For the purposes of this guide, the Kodo bucket name is called `KODO_BUCKET`, and the directory in that bucket is called `KODO_DIRECTORY`.
-To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, which name is called `KODO_DOWNLOAD_HOST` .Also, in order to use Qiniu Kodo Service, you should provide an Kodo endpoint to specify which range your bucket is on.
-The endpoint here is called `KODO_ENDPOINT`.
+To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, which name is called `KODO_DOWNLOAD_HOST` .
 ## Mounting Kodo

 Alluxio unifies access to different storage systems through the